henrikmidtiby/CDC/README.md

-# OCDC - Orthomosaic Color Distance Calculator
+# CDC - Color Distance Calculator

-OCDC can be a useful tool if you want to locate objects in an image / orthomosaic with a certain color.
+CDC can be a useful tool if you want to locate objects in an image / orthomosaic with a certain color.
 The tool can be used to go from this input image

 ![Image](docs/source/_static/pumpkins_example/crop_from_orthomosaic.png)